007revad/Transcode_for_x25/README.md

 Installs the modules needed for Plex or Jellyfin hardware transcoding in DS425+ and DS225+ that Synology removed to save 20 cents per year.

+The script automates the steps outlined by Luka Manestar on Blackvoid.club here: [Unlocking plex HW transcoding on X25 Synology models](https://www.blackvoid.club/unlocking-plex-hw-transcoding-on-x25-synology-models/)

+### What the script does

+1. Checks it is running as root.
+2. Checks it is running on a Synology model that needs it (synology_geminilakenk).
+3. Checks if there is a newer version of this script available.
+4. Creates a **x25_drivers** folder in the same folder as the script (if the folder does not already exist).
+5. Downloads **x25_transcode_modules.zip** from blackvoid and saves it in the **x25_drivers folder** (if the zip file does not already exist).
+6. Unzips the downloaded zip file (if the script downloaded the zip file).
+7. Removes the default driver modules.
+8. Install the working driver modules.

+On subsequent runs steps 4, 5 and 6 would be skipped (because the **x25_drivers** folder and **x25_transcode_modules.zip** file already exist).

 ### Download the script

 1. Download the latest version _Source code (zip)_ from https://github.com/007revad/Transcode_for_x25/releases